beaussan/2020-2021-prog-component-project/README.md

 ## How to submit

 By mail, with the github url, the hosted url and any extra info I need to use the app (like an account or something else).
+I also need the list of student that worked on this project.

 ## For all :